• Full-time, permanent position

 Applicants must be able to demonstrate they have:

-• relevant tertiary qualifications in a financial or business related discipline
+• relevant tertiary qualifications in a financial or business-related discipline

 • senior level project management experience, preferably of a capital development

-• senior level experience of managing large budgets
+• senior level experience managing large budgets

 • outstanding interpersonal and communication skills

 • the ability to exercise effective judgment and make complex decisions, often in the absence of precedent.

 It would be good if applicants have:

 • experience working in the cultural sector or a demonstrated understanding of this sector.

 Please visit the MCA website to view the full position description and for information on how to apply.

 The MCA is committed to equal opportunity and diversity.
 The MCA promotes a work environment that is free from discrimination and harassment, and where individuals are treated with fairness, equality and dignity.